-Data is a crucial part of successful modern marketing, but crafting it into the perfect strategy is more than just guesswork.
+Data is a crucial part of successful modern digital marketing, but crafting it into the perfect strategy is more than just guesswork.
 Having gathered statistics from over 150 marketers on their most significant data challenges, we found their most common issue was the struggle to connect all data sources into a single ‘golden’ profile – the 360° customer view.
 We spoke to our Team ITG Consultant, Carijn Meijer-Nollet, to discuss her strategic approach and how to turn data into valuable insights.

 How do you help Team ITG clients with their data strategies?

 “At Team ITG we use data to convert the omnichannel marketing goals of companies into successful marketing strategies.
 We connect and set up the systems with which customer data can be collected, and we advise on a perfect mix of tools that lead to success.”

 One key challenge our clients face is having polluted or “dirty data”.
 Can you explain why it’s essential to have clean data?